LSSTDESC/BlendingToolKit/docs/_sources/tutorials.rst.txt

 ............

 Now that we have some images, we can carry on with the measurements.
 What we call measurements in BTK is one of the three main targets of deblending : detections, segmentations and deblended images.
 You can use BTK to directly carry out the measurements on the generated data.
 To do this, you need to define a measure function.
-The measure function is a regular function with two arguments : `batch` and `idx`.
+The measure function is a regular function with two positional arguments : `batch` and `idx`.
 Batch is the direct output of a `DrawBlendsGenerator`, and `idx` is the index of the blend on which the measurements should be done.
+It also takes an arbitrary number of keyword arguments via `**kwargs`.
 Here is an example of what the function looks like for SEP (python implementation of Source Extractor).

 .. jupyter-execute::

-  def sep_measure(batch, idx):
+  def sep_measure(batch, idx, channels_last=False, **kwargs):
     """Return detection, segmentation and deblending information with SEP.

     NOTE: This function does not support the multi-resolution feature.